xzYue/odoo/doc/reference/reports.rst

 A generic report use the default rendering context, containing the magic variables as explained before.
-If you want a new rendering context containing anything you want to process your data Odoo AbstractModel, a custom module is needed.
+If you want a new rendering context containing anything you want to process your data Modoo AbstractModel, a custom module is needed.
 These reports are called "particular report".

-For a particular report, you have to write an Odoo Model containing a render_html method.
+For a particular report, you have to write an Modoo Model containing a render_html method.
 Classically, this method returns a call to the original **QWeb render** with a **custom rendering context**.